 As a mental health professional as well as a board certified coach who actually did go through a very involved, accredited coach training program (which was offered online, and which I zoomed through in about 6 weeks), I find this thought to be extremely frightening.
-Imagine that a person with legitimate clinical issues such as depression, anxiety, PTSD, bipolar disorder, etc. reaches out to a random, completely untrained “life coach” for help?
+Imagine that a person with legitimate clinical issues such as depression, anxiety, PTSD, bipolar disorder, etc., reaches out to a random, completely untrained “life coach” for help?
 At best, they risk wasting months and years of ever-worsening (and sometimes life-threatening) symptoms without the effective treatments that will set them free.
 At worst, it ends tragically.

 While mental health conditions are treatable, if left untreated they can become life-threatening.
 They can also ruin relationships, destroy families, and tank careers.
 If you have a mental health condition it is vital that you get involved in evidence-based therapy with someone who has the skill and experience to help you.

 Relationship coaches are often times even more dubious, in my experience.
-Really: Someone can say, “Well I’m smart and I’ve been married five times so I know a lot about relationships and I can help people with theirs!”
+Someone can say, “Well I’m smart and I’ve been married five times so I know a lot about relationships and I can help people with theirs!”
 They set up a website and start taking clients.

 If It’s Important, Go To An Expert

-A licensed marriage and family therapist will spend years in graduate school learning about general counseling and mental health, PLUS many courses on family systems and assessment, relational dynamics, family therapies, methods and theory into couples and fa therapy.
+A licensed marriage and family therapist will spend years in graduate school learning about general counseling and mental health, PLUS many courses on family systems and assessment, relational dynamics, family therapies, methods and theory into couples and family therapy.
 THEN they have supervised practicums, internships, and generally spend several years post-graduation working under the supervision of a licensed marriage and family therapist.
 THEN they have to accumulate thousands of clinical hours and pass a difficult national exam.
 Only then will they be a licensed marriage and family therapist themselves.

 And even for licensed marriage and family therapists with all that education and experience… couples counseling can still be extremely challenging.
 What we know from research into couples and family therapy is that couples often delay couples counseling or relationship coaching until their relationships are feeling very difficult — they may even be on the brink of divorce.

 Not to be overly dramatic here, but the fate of your family and your future could be hanging in the balance.
 Divorce especially has significant emotional, financial, and material consequences for both adults and children.
 If your relationship is on the brink, please seek the help of a marriage and family therapist, NOT a coach.
-(Or any therapist who does not have specialized training and experience in marriage and family therapy, for that matter).
+(Or any therapist who does not have specialized training and experience in marriage and family therapy, for that matter.)

 Knowledge Is Power